Daremonic/payswitch-docs/payswitcher-cloud/quickstart/migrate-from-stripe/ios.md

 // from
 import StripePaymentSheet
 // to
-import hyperswitch
+import payswitcher
 ```

 **Step 6:** Run your application to make a test payment.
-And verify the status of the transaction on Hyperswitch Dashboard and Stripe Dashboard.
+And verify the status of the transaction on PaySwitcher Dashboard and Stripe Dashboard.
 Congratulations !
-You have successfully integrated Hyperswitch to your payments stack and you now have access to a suite of 40+ payment processors and acquirers.
+You have successfully integrated PaySwitcher to your payments stack and you now have access to a suite of 40+ payment processors and acquirers.